 Conservators removed plaster, resin, and lead and iron pins that had been used in previous restorations to hold pieces together.
 Since these restoration materials can become discolored and damaging with age—resins yellow and metals corrode—they were all removed to preserve the ancient marble.
 De-restoration also revealed what survived of the original work and what dated to a later period.

-Large parts of the base and torso of the statue of a god in the Antiquities Conservation studio at the Getty Villa Small parts of the statue of a god in the Antiquities Conservation studios at the Getty Villa
+Large parts of the statue's torso and base in the Antiquities Conservation studio at the Getty Villa at the beginning of the restoration work in 2007.

 As the fragments were being cleaned and old plaster was removed, the statue's ancient construction was fully revealed.
 The statue was fashioned from two blocks of marble, joined together by a large tenon and mortise carved in the figure's midsection.
 The drapery around the hips artfully concealed the seam between the two stone sections.
 Other classical sculptures were constructed using such a technique, but a join of this size is rare.